RachWalm/spelling-game/README.md

 Due to unfamiliarity with some of the syntax and functions that are available, there was a great deal of experimentation that took place to get the correct function or syntax that output my anticipated results.

-One error that required the assistance of the tutors at code institute was that an event listener was calling 'handleKeys' function where it appeared that an input was occurring twice.
+One error that required the assistance of the tutors at code institute was that an event listener was calling *handleKeys* function where it appeared that an input typed was occurring twice.
 After watching many tutorials and trying various fixes nothing worked when I changed the function.
-The tutor quickly spotted I was calling the function in the handleKeys function and right at the top of the code when I was calling the 'handleKeys' function.
+The tutor quickly spotted I was calling the function *handleKeys* right at the top of the code and further down.
 Unfortunately, I had got too focused on the function to look at whole code.
 This is a learning experience to take a look at the whole process, not just what you are currently doing.

 ## Deployment to Github